-Routinely processed, neutral-buffered formalin-fixed and paraffin-embedded tissue section tissues are used with this primary antibody.
-Approximately 4um tissue sections are preferred and they should be placed on positively charged slides.
+Routinely processed, neutral-buffered formalin-fixed, and paraffin-embedded tissue sections are used with this primary antibody.
+Approximately 4 μ m tissue sections are preferred and should be placed on positively charged slides.
 Pretreatment of deparaffinized tissue with heat-induced epitope retrieval is recommended.
-Results may vary due to prolonged fixation or unexpected introduction of foreign materials or interfering substances.
+Results may vary due to prolonged fixation, unexpected foreign materials, or interfering substances.
 Decalcification may also affect the staining results.

-Tissues from persons infected with hepatitis B virus and containing hepatitis B surface antigen (HBsAg) may exhibit nonspecific staining with horseradish peroxidase.
+Tissues from persons infected with the hepatitis B virus containing hepatitis B surface antigen (HBsAg) may exhibit nonspecific staining with horseradish peroxidase.